Are they perennials?

 Can they grow in all day full sun?

 Yes.
-Baptisia thrive in sun.
+Baptisia thrives in sun.
 Most species grow naturally in open grasslands and along roadsides.

 Will they grow in shade?

 No. Baptisia needs at least six hours of direct sun for strong, healthy growth.
 Plant them in a sunny spot to keep them compact and producing lots of flowers.